Gisele-123/leave_management_system_she_can_code/README.md

      - mary (MANAGER)
      - adam (ADMIN)
    - Tip: If you already registered, you can skip and just Log in.
-3) Login as Staff and apply leave
+3) Login as Staff and apply leave (with Submitting UX)
    - Log in as alice
    - You’ll land on the Staff Dashboard
    - Apply for leave with: